 Trail notes and maps

-We update our trail notes and maps each year in early September.
+We update our maps each year in early October.
 We recommend that you do not print these out until after the annual update.
 We publish news of the annual update on our website and Facebook page.
+Trail Notes are updated throughout the year.

 These resources are free to walkers.
 But you should consider making a donation to support the trail.